gludington/conditional-visibility/README.md

 Conditional Visibility allows you to set conditions on tokens that will display them only to players whose senses meet the conditions necessary to see the token.

+## What fork i must use this or the one from [Szefo09](https://github.com/szefo09/conditional-visibility/) ?

+ As for the forks mine or that of szefo09 have no particular differences, they were just born a little in contrast with each other.
+I wanted to update the official one in typescript to help gludington while szefo09 had it rearranged on its own with the classic javascript.

 ## Suggestion for future developing for anyone want to help

 - A integration with the 'levels' module it's seem to be the right road to follow, we can use the method `overrideVisibilityTets(sourceToken, token){}` of levels for override the levels visibility test
 - Sync the status with the flags on the token
+- With the advent of foundry version 9 it could be done much better by synchronizing it with modules like levels and Active Token Effect.

 ## Installation